-It does not appear that Mr. Usma has a voting conflict of interest under Section (v) of the County Ethics Code because he will not be directly affected by the vote and he does not currently have any of the enumerated relationships with an entity affected by the vote.
+It does not appear that Ms. Kinnick has a voting conflict of interest under Section (v) of the County Ethics Code because she will not be directly affected by the vote and she does not currently have any of the enumerated relationships with any entity affected by the vote.

-Additionally, Section 2-11.1(x) of the County Ethics Code, commonly referred to as the Reverse Two-Year Rule, which bars County employees from participating in contract-related duties on behalf of the County with a former employer for a period of two years following termination of the employment relations, would not apply to Mr. Usma since he stopped working for Siemens over twelve years ago.
+Additionally, Section 2-11.1(x) of the County Ethics Code, commonly referred to as the Reverse Two-Year Rule, which bars County employees from participating in contract-related duties on behalf of the County with a former employer for a period of two years following termination of the employment relations, would not apply to Ms. Kinnick since she stopped working for AECOM over four years ago.
 See INQ 17-174, INQ 17-183, and INQ 18-229.

-Further, as noted above, due to the sensitivity of the procurement process and the need to sustain public confidence in it, this agency also opines concerning whether there may be an appearance of impropriety in a given situation that would justify the removal of a member of an appointed selection committee.
+Further, due to the sensitivity of the procurement process and the need to sustain public confidence in it, this agency also opines concerning whether there may be an appearance of impropriety in a given situation that would justify the removal of a member of an appointed selection committee.
 See Section 2-1067, Miami-Dade County Code, and 2.1(b) of the COE Rules of Procedure.